EckoTan0804/wowchemy-blog/content/programming/python/py-basics/py-underscore.md

 23
 ```

 However, leading underscores do impact how names get imported from modules.
-If you use a wildcard import to import all names from the module, Python will NOT import names with a leading underscore (unless the module defines an **all** list that overrides this behavior).
+If you use a wildcard import (should be avoided!) to import all names from the module, Python will NOT import names with a leading underscore (unless the module defines an `__all__` list that overrides this behavior).

-> By the way, wildcard imports should be avoided as they make it unclear which names are present in the namespace.
+> Wildcard imports should be avoided as they make it unclear which names are present in the namespace.
 It’s better to stick to regular imports for the sake of clarity.

 Example